-Many people abuse MDMA for the desired effects, such as euphoria, increased energy, emotional warmth, elevated empathy, and distorted time and sensory perception, but the drug also produces many unwanted, dangerous side effects.9
+Many people abuse MDMA for the desired effects, such as euphoria, increased energy, emotional warmth, elevated empathy, and distorted time and sensory perception, but the drug also produces many unwanted, dangerous side effects.1,2,3

-The effects of MDMA typically last between 3 and 6 hours, although many people will take a second dose to maintain the high.9
+The effects of MDMA typically last between 3 and 6 hours, although many people will take a second dose to maintain the high.1,4

-Because MDMA can promote a false sense of trust or bonding feelings with others, the drug may cause the user to engage in risky sexual behaviors, thus increasing the risk of contracting HIV or other sexually transmitted diseases.9 Prolonged use of MDMA may result in other negative problems, including:3,7,9
+Because MDMA can promote a sense of trust or bonding with others, it could increase the likelihood of risky sexual behaviors, which, in turn, may increase the risk of contracting HIV or other sexually transmitted diseases.9 Prolonged use of MDMA may result in other adverse health outcomes, including:1,2,3,4,6

-MDMA abuse primarily influences brain functioning through its interactions with three neurotransmitters called 1:
+MDMA abuse primarily influences brain functioning through its interactions with three neurotransmitters called:1,2,3

 Changes in functioning throughout the brain’s serotonergic and other neurotransmitter systems could help to explain the onset of a number of unwanted MDMA withdrawal symptoms.
 Although these detox symptoms vary from person to person, common MDMA withdrawal symptoms include 1,3,4:

-After a drug is consumed, the body works to break down the substance and eliminate it from the system in a process called detoxification (detox) 5,6.
+After a drug is consumed, the body works to break down the substance and eliminate it from the system in a process called detoxification (detox).
 The time needed to detox from MDMA depends on several factors like:3

-MDMA withdrawal syndrome may resemble the crash that occurs after a stimulant binge.
-The detox timeline may show great variability depending on the individual, but withdrawal symptoms usually start within a day or two after last use.
+The acute MDMA withdrawal syndrome may resemble the crash that occurs after a stimulant binge.
+The detox timeline may show great variability among different individuals, but withdrawal symptoms usually start within a day or two after last use.
 As with other stimulant substances, such as cocaine or amphetamine, the detox process usually ends after several days.
-Some withdrawal symptoms could last for 3 to 4 weeks after last use, though 5.
+Some withdrawal symptoms could last for 3 to 4 weeks after last use, though.

-Just because MDMA withdrawal is not overtly life-threatening does not mean that detox treatment is unnecessary, especially since MDMA is often abused with other substances like alcohol, LSD, and marijuana 2,3.
-Fortunately, there are professional detox options that occur in two main settings 5,6:
+Just because MDMA withdrawal is seldom associated with overtly life-threatening effects does not mean that detox treatment is unnecessary, especially since MDMA is often abused with other substances like alcohol, LSD, and marijuana.4